juliesymons/juliesymons/GettingStarted.md

 ![cogdebugger running Counter](doc/cogdebugger3.png)
 </center>

 The visual debugger is a graphical tool that allows you to step, reset, and "peek inside" a `ComputeGraph` to visualize the computation while it executes.
 Clicking on the blue box labeled "counter" in the left pane, opens the "counter" window in the right-pane (as shown here).
 The "counter" window on the right shows that the "counter" field is a ScalarField with a size of 200x200.
 Placing the cursor over a point in the field will momentarily bring up a tooltip displaying the coordinates and value at that point.
 In this case, value is "1.0" at the location (1,2) after stepping through the graph one time.

 The "Cycle" value at the top shows how many steps have been taken, which in this case is "1".
 All 40,000 points have a value of "1" after 1 cycle.

 The buttons in the top left allow you to control stepping through the graph.
 Clicking "Step 1" will add 1 to every point, which is 40,000 additions.
 Clicking "Run" with a "0" in the adjacent box, steps through the graph until "Stop" is clicked.
 Clicking "Reset" resets the ComputeGraph fields back to their initial state.

-* Note to Julie: the above was submitted to the main with changes to the names of the pngs
+* Note to Julie: the above was submitted to the main with changes to the names of the pngs (changed to multiple paragraphs for debugger)

 ### Example #2